FaIhAjAlAmToPu/sharpDemo/MVC & Project/Views/README.md

 3. **POST Action**: The `Create` action with `[HttpPost]` processes the form.
 If the data is valid, it saves the book and redirects to `Index`.
 If not, it shows the form again.
 4. **Model**: The `Book` class holds the book’s data (title, author, price).

-This is a simple example for beginners to understand form submission in ASP.NET Core MVC.